-- 4 ripe (soft but not mushy to the touch) avocados
+- 4 ripe avocados, (soft but not mushy to the touch)

 - 1/4 sweet yellow onion, diced (you can use red instead if desired)

-- 3 cherry tomatoes, diced
+- 3 cherry tomatoes, diced (optional)

-- 1 small handful of chopped cilantro
+- 1 small handful of cilantro, chopped

 - 1 clove of garlic, minced

-- Sea salt to taste
+- Sea salt, to taste

 Slice the avocados lengthwise around the seed.
-Gently hit blade of knife on the half of the avocado with the seed and twist – seed should come out easily.
-Either scoop out the avocado flesh with a spoon or dice into segments in a crosshatch pattern and then remove with a spoon.
+Gently hit the blade of the knife on the half of the avocado with the seed and twist – the seed should come out easily.
+Either scoop out the avocado flesh with a spoon or dice it into segments in a crosshatch pattern and then remove it with a spoon.

 Mix the remaining ingredients together without smashing the avocado too much.
 Make sure to add the lime, it not only pops the flavor of the guacamole but also keeps the guacamole from going brown.

 Click here for a printable recipe – For the Love of Cooking.net